National Beverage

 the 37.6% gross margin improvement can reverse faster than investors expect.

-category crowding
+Category crowding

 sparkling water and energy drinks are crowded shelves. when a smaller brand loses velocity, bigger rivals usually do not send flowers.